GTimothee/GTimothee.github.io/_posts/2024-10-24-homemade-keyword-retriever.md

 We can see that the keyword retiever actually performs better than the similarity search based retriever !
 Depending on the dataset, it may not always be the case, but the point is that a keyword retriever actually performs pretty good.
 In a future blog post, we will combine both retrievers and add a reranker on top to get the best of both worlds and hopefully get better results than using only one of the retrievers.

+If you want the details and the code of the evaluation framework I used, checkout the dedicated [blog post](https://gtimothee.github.io/blog/2024/simple-test-procedure-for-rag/).

 ## Conclusion

 We saw how to build a robust yet simple keyword retriever using Whoosh.